Entangled (Red Dwarf): Production

-The BEGG chief was played by Steven Wickham, who, nineteen years earlier, had played Lister's GELF bride in Emohawk: Polymorph II.
+The BEGG chief was played by Steven Wickham, who, nineteen years earlier, had played Lister's GELF bride in "Emohawk: Polymorph II".

 Critical reception

 Reviews for the fourth episode were positive.
-SFX magazine gave it four stars out of five, stating that it was "another cracking episode absolutely filled with comedy gems ... the gag rate is so fast you're in danger of whiplash, and the barmy central plot twists and turns so much you never know [what] bizarre situation you’re going to witness next."
+SFX gave it four stars out of five, stating that it was "another cracking episode absolutely filled with comedy gems ... the gag rate is so fast you're in danger of whiplash, and the barmy central plot twists and turns so much you never know [what] bizarre situation you're going to witness next."
 Radio Times called it "a smart, inventive episode," and reserved particular praise for the skill of Danny John-Jules (Cat) and Robert Llewellyn (Kryten) "who, as a result of a quantum entanglement, have to deliver their lines in perfect unison."
-IGN awarded the episode 7.2 out of 10, stating that although the pace was "a little pedestrian at times," there was "enough smart plotting and good gags to ensure it maintains the high standard of this 10th season."
-Starburst magazine gave it eight stars out of 10, and called it "the best episode of the series since the opener "Trojan" and said that "the whole idea of having the crew go off on an adventure, meet strange life forms and at the last minute figure a way out of a tricky situation with some absurd logic, really gives the proceedings a classic Dwarf feel."
+IGN awarded the episode 7.2 out of ten, stating that although the pace was "a little pedestrian at times," there was "enough smart plotting and good gags to ensure it maintains the high standard of this 10th season."
+Starburst gave it eight stars out of ten, and called it "the best episode of the series since the opener "Trojan" and said that "the whole idea of having the crew go off on an adventure, meet strange life forms and at the last minute figure a way out of a tricky situation with some absurd logic, really gives the proceedings a classic Dwarf feel."